Microwave body warmer collection

 Uses of Hot and Cold Therapy

 Therapeutic gel beads and cooling gel pillows are great ways to use heat and cold treatment.
-Some are especially designed for particular parts of the body such as head wraps for migraines, knees and eyes.
+Although not made from wheat, some are especially designed for particular parts of the body such as head wraps for migraines, knees and eyes.

-Using a microwave warmer or heat pack to improve sleep and reduce stress
+Using a microwave wheat bag to improve sleep and reduce stress

 The modern world and hectic lifestyles have contributed to higher levels of stress and sleep problems across society.

-Thankfully, microwave body warmers and similar heat wraps can help reduce the impact of stress and improve sleeping by helping you relax.
+Thankfully, microwave wheat bags and similar heat wraps can help reduce the impact of stress and improve sleeping by helping you relax.
 Heat therapy is a great way to stimulate blood flow around your body, improve circulation enabling you to relax and feel more comfortable in your surroundings.

 Many microwave body warmers are also infused with essential oils such as lavender, vanilla and rosemary which diffuse through the air and help you feel calm and more relaxed.

-Remember it’s important to take good care of your heatable warmer so that it lasts longer and remains safe to use.
+Remember it’s important to take good care of your microwave wheat bag so that it lasts longer and remains safe to use.

 Always follow heating instructions and after each use, it is good practice to follow the cleaning instructions and store in a dry place away from direct heat.
 Exposure to excess moisture or heat may shorten its useful life.

-Most instructions will recommend that you don’t immerse in water whilst cleaning as this can damage the interior, rather they will typically suggest using a damp cloth.
+Most instructions will recommend that you don’t immerse in water whilst cleaning as this can damage the interior.
+Instead, they will typically suggest using a lightly damp cloth, and allowing the bag to dry at room temperature.

-Once a microwave warmer has been identified as worn or damaged it is important to discard it right away otherwise someone else may use it without realising.
+Once a wheat bag is known to be worn or damaged it is important to discard it right away otherwise someone else may use it without realising.

 Young children and microwave heat products

-Microwave warmers and heatable toys (also known as microwave toys) can be great for kids too.
+Microwave wheat bags and heatable toys can be great for kids too.
 This said, extra care must be taken when using these around young children.
-You must check the minimum recommended age if it is provided and take extra care to read and understand any instructions.
+You must check the minimum recommended age if it is provided, and take extra care to read and understand any instructions.

-Always check the temperature of a microwave warmer or microwave soft toy before it is used by a child.
+Always check the temperature of a microwave wheat bag or microwave soft toy before it is used by a child.
 Remember, their skin is more sensitive than the skin of an adult and a lower temperature may be more appropriate.

-We also recommend to store in a safe place, out of reach of children when not in use, as they may unknowingly cause damage if they come into contact.
+We also recommend to store your wheat bag in a safe place, and out of reach of children when not in use, as they may unknowingly cause damage if they come into contact.

-Microwave body warmers are generally designed to last for years and thousands of heating cycles.
+Microwave wheat bags are typically designed to last for years and hundreds of heating cycles.

-Although, you may be able to re-use the outer fabric of the microwave wheat bag for other purposes in the house, most manufacturers will generally recommend that you dispose of microwave body warmers in normal house hold waste at end of life or if accidentally overheated.
+Most manufacturers will generally recommend that you dispose of microwave body warmers in normal house hold waste at end of life or if it becomes damaged (e.g. accidentally overheated).

 So there we go...

 That's all for now folks.
-Microwave warmers and similar heating wraps are great and effective ways of keeping you warm, reducing stress, easing aches, alleviating pains, and helping you sleep.
-This guide has covered how to get the best use out of yours safely and even how you can recycle them when you have stopped using them.
+We've covered how microwave wheat bags are great and effective ways of keeping you warm, reducing stress, easing aches, alleviating pains, and helping you sleep.
+Get ready to get the best use out of yours safely!

 → Shop now: Our microwave wheat bags collection

-Before we finish, here are 5 more quick tips for getting the most out of your microwave hot water bottles and body warmers.
+Before we finish, here are 5 more quick tips for getting the most out of your microwave wheat bag.